“But whatever the case, it’s a fun legend for us to cling on to. To have a ghastly guardian of our city…!

 City Center

-• The union station connects to three train lines going north, south, and west.
+• The railroad station connects to three train lines going north, south, and west.
 Foxmouth is the easternmost station.
 The outer train-yard is used for industrial transportation while an inside station brings passengers into the city.

 Port